 amplifier, drive this latter with 80 W in.
 Optionally reduce a bit

 the load to get less output power (with sometimes a higher SWR).
-Then, in

 tuning not correctly your amplifier you will make QRM over 10 kHz or